Egress Window Cost in Ohio (2026 Pricing Guide)

 How Does Egress Window Cost Compare to Other Basement Upgrades?

-Egress window$5,000–$22,000Code-compliant exit + light + ventilation
+Egress window $6,000–$22,000 Code-compliant exit + light + ventilation

-Basement walkout$20,000–$70,000+Full exterior entrance, maximum light
+Basement walkout $20,000–$70,000+ Full exterior entrance, maximum light

-Glass block windows$400–$900/windowSecurity + efficiency (non-bedroom windows)
+Glass block windows $400–$900/window Security + efficiency (non-bedroom windows)

-Standard window replacement$800–$1,400/windowBasic upgrade, not egress-compliant
+Standard window replacement $800–$1,400/window Basic upgrade, not egress-compliant

 An egress window is significantly less than a walkout while still satisfying code requirements and dramatically improving the space.
 If you’re weighing the two, our team can assess your lot and give you honest advice on which makes sense for your situation and budget.

-How to Avoid Surprise Add-Ons
+How Do You Avoid Surprise Add-Ons in an Egress Window Quote?

 Before you sign anything with any contractor, ask these questions: